State of the Birds 2017: Recommendations

 Make the Switch to Renewable Energy

 The most effective thing you can do to reduce your carbon footprint is to purchase your electricity from clean and green renewable sources such as wind and solar energy.
 It takes just a few minutes to sign up for the Make the Switch program, has an enormous positive effect, and doesn’t require you to change anything about your daily routine.
-When you Make the Switch, Mass Energy matches your electricity use with local green power.
+When you Make the Switch, Green Energy Consumers Alliance matches your electricity use with local green power.
 It brings renewable power from wind, solar, biomass, and low-impact hydro to the collective grid on your behalf—all without changing your regular utility company.

 Eat Less Beef & More Local Produce